-Small talk: 9 tips & 5 pitfalls + topics for effortless chatting
+Small talk: 9 tips & 5 pitfalls, plus some topics for effortless chatting

-Many people find it difficult to chat in a relaxed and informal manner.
-But small talk arouses sympathy and makes it much easier to get to know someone.
+Many people find it difficult to have a relaxed, informal chat, but engaging in small talk evokes sympathy from people and makes it much easier to get to know someone.
 Read on to discover some handy tips and great topics for getting to grips with small talk, as well as the pitfalls to avoid.

-Starting a conversation with a stranger or someone you know only slightly can be quite difficult.
-We are supposed to chat casually about innocuous topics and come across as nice and personable.
+Starting a conversation with a stranger or someone you don’t know very well can be quite difficult.
+We’re supposed to chat casually about inoffensive topics and come across as nice and personable.

-A few words over the garden fence or in the office hallway are important for social bonding.
-But how does "small talk" go?
-What do I talk about?
-How do I prevent embarrassing pauses in speech?
-And how can I cleverly end the small talk again?
-After reading our tips, you will hopefully already see more clearly.
+A few words over the garden fence or in the office corridor are important for making social connections.
+But how does "small talk" work?
+What should you talk about?
+How do you prevent awkward silences?
+And how can you smoothly bring it to an end?
+After reading our tips, you’ll hopefully gain a bit more clarity on the matter.

-- The weather (even if it sounds a bit trite): "Now it has become quite warm again" is a perfectly legitimate small talk topic.
+- The weather (even if it sounds a little corny): "It’s gone quite warm again, hasn’t it?" is a perfectly legitimate topic for small talk.
 You’ll be amazed at how productive talking about the weather can be.

-- The environment or situation: "How long have you been with the company?", "Do you often take the train?", "How do you know the host?" or "What did you think of the talk?" are good introductory questions.
+- The current circumstances or situation: "How long have you been with your company?", "Do you take the train often?", "How do you know the host?" or "What did you think of the presentation?" are good starter questions.

-- Hobbies: Passions and interests are wonderful to chat about.
-Just make sure you don’t get into monologuing about your favorite topic.
+- Hobbies: passions and interests are great to chat about.
+Just make sure you don’t end up giving a monologue about your favorite topic.

-- Sports: If there’s a big sporting event going on (and you’re following it, or at least the gist of it), then that’s a worthwhile topic that most people have at least a few sentences to say about.
+- Sports: if there’s a big sporting event going on (and you’re following it, or at least the gist of it), then that’s a worthwhile topic and most people will have at least a few things to contribute.

-- Vacation: About the last trips or the planned vacation most people like to talk about their most recent trip or a vacation they have planned.
+- Vacation: most people like to talk about their most recent trip or a vacation they have planned.
 After all, they usually associate their vacation with something positive.

-- Movies, series or books: About current movies, TV series or favorite books can be great things to chat about, but make sure you first sound out whether you have overlaps in your tastes.
+- Movies, TV series or books: the latest movies on at the cinema, TV series or favorite books can be great things to chat about, but make sure you first sound out whether you have similar tastes.

-- Food: In a situation where there is something to eat (for example, at a party or during the lunch break of a conference), remarks about it are well suited small talk topics.
-Be careful, however, to only comment positively at first.
+- Food: when there’s something on offer to eat (for example, at a party or during the lunch break at a conference), comments about the food are suitable for making small talk.
+Be careful, however, to only make positive remarks at first.

-Whether it is the fleeting conversation with colleagues, the boss or the neighbors.
-Making casual small talk is an important skill in everyday life.
-With our tips, you’ll be able to approach others more actively and make a more personable impression.
+Whether a fleeting conversation with your colleagues, boss or neighbors, making casual small talk is an important skill for everyday life.
+With our tips, you’ll be able to be more active in approaching others and make a more personable impression.

 Start the conversation

-An awkward moment often arises in small talk situations when no one really dares to start the conversation.
-Even if you don’t think you’re the hero of small talk, put yourself out there and dare to make the first move.
+Awkward moments can often crop up in small talk situations when no one really dares to start the conversation.
+Even if you don’t think you’re a master of small talk, put yourself out there and dare to make the first move.

-Being embarrassed and silent is in any case more uncomfortable than a somewhat bumpy sentence.
-Don’t be afraid of bumping; that’s what "small talk" is usually about.
+In any case, being embarrassed and staying silent is more uncomfortable than a somewhat stuttered sentence.
+Don’t be afraid of saying something trivial – that’s what "small talk" is usually about.

 The trick is to leave your comfort zone.
 You’ll see that conversation openers aren’t so hard once you’ve done it a few times.